rspeare/window-function-convolution/README.md

 # Window-function-convolution

-This set of python routines prepares something I call the G-matrix, which converts unconvolved Power Spectra to Convolved Power Spectra.
+This is a set of python routines to do the following things:
-Given an initial set of observed Power Spectrum values, at discrete k bins, $\lbrace P_k \rbrace_{k=k_\mathrm{min}}^{k_\mathrm{max}}$, one gets the convolved Power Spectrum values by contracting against the matrix $G_{k,q}$.

-The Estimator.py file calculates the power spectrum and Bispectrum of a given Fortran Density field in k-space.
+(1) regressor.py

+Uses Gaussian Process framework with a very limited number of kernels to interpolate a given function -- or stochastic process -- sampled at discrete input output pairs.

+(2) wjField.py

+Uses Gaussian Process Kernels -- once again, a very limited number -- to convolve with some given Window function such that a convolved Gaussian process can be interpolated and/or defined.

+(3) Estimator.py

+A very fast Power Spectrum and Bispectrum Estimator, written in python.